 Most Perth beaches are open onto the Indian Ocean and the surf can be dangerous.
 Yanchep Lagoon is an hour’s drive from Perth CBD but is sheltered by a reef.
 There is still an open beach but if you have young children or want to go for a snorkel, Yanchep Lagoon is an excellent choice.

 Yanchep Lagoon colours are so stunning they probably feature in every Perth travel guide!
+If you want to stay in this area, the Mindarie Retreat is a good mix of beach and garden vibe.

 Most Perth tours include a stop at Elizabeth Quay, which has been redeveloped not so long ago.
 Close to the CBD, it’s growing into a pleasant night spot with a microbrewery, an ice-cream parlour and gardens.